sensoworks/docs/docs/edge-and-fog/fog/fog-quickstart-guide.md

 ## Check out the output files produced by the Fog gateway

-By default the configuration for getting started guide produces:
+By default the configuration for quickstart guide produces:

 ```sh
 # Check the raw data.
 Control^C to stop it